Abdul Mannan Choudhury: Career

-Administrative

 Choudhury was elected as the president of National Management Association in 1996.
 He was formerly the director of Bangladesh Commerce Bank Ltd in 1998.
 He was a member of Finance Committee, University of Dhaka (1998-1999), National Board of Drugs and Narcotics, Ministry of Home Affairs, Government of Bangladesh (1999), Prison Reforms Committee, Ministry of Social Welfare and Government of Bangladesh (1998).
 He is a life member of Manchester Business School Association, Association of British Council Scholars and National Management Association of Bangladesh and many other socio-cultural organizations.

-Contribution in Bangladesh Liberation War

-Choudhury was a part of the history of Bangladesh Liberation War 1971.
-He was a freedom fighter and he took part in several movements related to Bangladesh Liberation War.
-He was an advisor of National Council for Freedom Fighters.
+Choudhury served as chairperson of Department of Management, University of Dhaka from 1992 to 1995.
+He was the founder chairman of National Institute of Business Administration & Information Science (2000) and Institute of Business Administration & Information Systems (1998).
+He was the founder director of Evening MBA Program, Department of Management Studies, University of Dhaka.
+From 2007 to 2010 he was the Vice Chancellor of World University of Bangladesh.
+In 2012 he joined again as the Vice Chancellor of World University of Bangladesh.

+Personal life

+Chowdhury's son, Dr Musfiq Mannan Choudhury, is a professor at the University of Dhaka and commissioner of Bangladesh Telecommunication Regulatory Commission.